 - What is the price of Xbox Series X and S?

-- How do I pre-order the Xbox Series X or S?
+- What comes inside the Xbox Series X box?

 - What is Xbox Game Pass and do I need it?

 - What are the best Xbox Series X and S games?

 1What are the new features of Xbox Series X and S?

 Here’s a rundown of the most interesting new features found in Xbox Series X and S: